 Many Japanese cafes (apart from Starbucks, which is always non-smoking) offer a separate smoking area and often a free WiFi network.

-And of course these cafes also offer their own seasonal specialties and limited edition menus, which the Japanese love.
+These cafes also offer their own seasonal specialties and limited edition menus, which the Japanese love.
 For example, you might enjoy a sakura blossom latte in March, a mango milkshake in July, or a slice of pumpkin tart in October.

-- To discover: Cherry blossom specialities for spring
+- To discover: Cherry blossom